 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-During the first half of the Autumn Term, our Big Question is ‘What makes a Natural Wonder of the world?’
+During the first half of the Autumn Term, our Big Question is ‘How are the Americas’ biomes so diverse?’

-Pupils will become immersed in the ‘Wonders of the World’ by finding out what they are and why they are so special; before making their own argument for a new ‘wonder’ to be added to the list.
-To support the topic, pupils will read the book ‘Northern Lights’ by Phillip Pullman and will watch clips from the film to facilitate their writing.
+Pupils will become immersed in the biomes of the Americas by finding out the different types of landscapes and natural environments they hold from barren deserts to lush rainforests and harsh ice plains.
+To support the topic, pupils will read the book ‘Holes’ by Louis Sachar and will watch clips from the film to facilitate their writing.

 After half-term, pupils explore the causes and impact of the Second World War, recognising how the country prepared for the conflict and how the conflict has impacted the world today.